-When people are looking to party at the top Las Vegas nightclubs some are looking for the ones that have the best dance floors.
+When people are looking to party at the best Las Vegas dance clubs they are looking for the ones that have the best dance floors.
 Nightlife along the Strip is known for showcasing the world’s top DJs and live concert performances, but not all clubs are created equal when it comes to dancing.
-Finding the best dance clubs takes into account music, dance floors, the crowd, and where we’ve seen the most dancing going on.
+Finding dance clubs near me takes into account music, dance floors, the crowd, and where we’ve seen the most dancing going on.

 If you are ready to take over the dance floor in Vegas you will always find a popular nightlife spot at TAO.
 With open-format music, elite lighting and sound, and confetti drops that take things to the next level, this club at the Venetian will keep things going all night.
 This dance floor has multiple entrances and exits, room to let loose, and lets you get right up to the DJ booth.